Wiznet/WizFi360_arduino_library/README.md

 ![][link-install_board_support_package]

-¡Ø **The evaluation board supported by each branch is different**, so refer to the following and use the branch.
+â€» **The evaluation board supported by each branch is different**, so refer to the following and use the branch.

 | Evaluation board                        | Branch                                             |
 | :-------------------------------------: | :------------------------------------------------: |